MiguelGarciaSanchez/First-Passage/README.rst

 	main_sphere.py counts with paralelization: You can choose the number of cores to use in the 		n_cores parameter.

 main_circunference.py: Computes the global mean time until absorption of a brownian particle diffusing 		       in a circunference.
-	- Absorbing region: Given by min and max angles [theta_min, theta_max]
+	-Absorbing region: Given by min and max angles [theta_min, theta_max]

-	- Also allows paralelization.
+	-Also allows paralelization.

 Data Storage:
 -------------